sergmain/metaheuristic-docs/p/c/case-001-batch-example.md

 To implement this example with Metaheuristic you need to do the following steps:

-1. Add to [env.yaml](/p/description-of-env-yaml.md) a mapping for simple-batch-application:
+1. Add a mapping for simple-batch-application to [env.yaml](/p/description-of-env-yaml.md) :

 ````yaml
 envs: